List of School Rumble characters: Harry Mackenzie

-Harry Mackenzie is a blonde-haired exchange student, skilled at fighting and a rival of Kenji Harima and Hanai.
+Harry Mackenzie is a blonde-haired exchange student from England (United States in anime adaptation), skilled at fighting and a rival of Kenji Harima and Hanai.
 His name is pronounced the same as Harima's (in traditional Japanese use of family name first, Harima Kenji, with the exception that the j is replaced by a z) in Japanese, which leads to more than a few misunderstandings between the two.
 He is once mistaken as Harima by Hanai.
-A British or American exchange student, but based on the chapter 172 most likely British.
 Harry appears to have a deep reverence for samurai, based on episodes 21 and 22.
 He is extremely athletic, as seen during the sports festival.
 He rides a sports motorcycle that is a parody of Gundam, and can be seen usually hanging out with Masakazu Togo.
 He and Lala Gonzalez make a good team, as seen during the sports festival.
 Suave and a little flirtatious, Harry is shown putting the moves on various 2-C girls at different times, including both Karen Ichijo and Tsumugi Yuki.